 When I came back to RCA for my final year, I knew I wanted to depict the entire story of my visit to my grandmother’s house, even the conflicts.
 I put together a skeleton for the story and decided on the character arcs.
 I did not work with a storyboard but instead did free writing exercises for 20 minutes every morning during the first term.
 This exercise helped me reflect on the story I wanted to tell and select key moments.
 I animated these first.

 Then, I preselected some audio footage and typed it down.
-I worked with an amazing script writer, Lydia Rynne, from the NFTS.
+I worked with an amazing scriptwriter, Lydia Rynne, from the NFTS.
 After I briefed her on my story, she managed to pick single sentences from the written audio and stitch them together into a narrative structure that represented what I had in mind.
 Alongside this, she wrote the voiceovers.
 Based on the written script, I started to edit the images and the audio around each key moment I had already animated.
 It was quite an experimental approach and my film changed a lot each week.
-In the end it all came together to a 6 minute long film.
+In the end, it all came together as a 6 minute long film.